Moving on after treatment for small cell lung cancer

 For some people with lung cancer, treatment may remove or destroy the cancer.
 While it can feel good to be done with treatment, it can also be stressful.
 You may find that you now worry about the cancer coming back.
 This is a very common concern among those who have had cancer.
 (When cancer comes back, it is called a recurrence.)

 It may take a while before your recovery begins to feel real and your fears are somewhat relieved.
 You can learn more about what to look for and how to learn to live with the chance of cancer coming back in Living With Uncertainty: The Fear of Cancer Recurrence.

 During and after treatment, your doctors will still want to watch you closely.
 It is very important to keep all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests, CT scans, or x-rays.
+During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests, CT scans, or other tests.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can last the rest of your life.
 Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

-Should your cancer come back, our document When Your Cancer Comes Back: Cancer Recurrence helps you manage and cope with this phase of your treatment.
+If your cancer comes back, treatment will depend on the location of the cancer and what treatments you’ve had before.
+Should your cancer come back, our document When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.

 Keep your health insurance and copies of your medical records

 At some point after your cancer is found and treated, you may find yourself in the office of a new doctor.
 It is important that you be able to give your new doctor the exact details of your diagnosis and treatment.
 Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy and always keep copies for yourself:

 - A copy of your pathology report from any biopsy or surgery

 - If you had surgery, a copy of your operative report